Home Blog PII Data Protection: Complete Guide to Personally Identifiable Information Management

 Software and Technology Companies

-Technology companies often handle diverse PII types through user accounts, analytics, and platform interactions:
+Technology companies often handle diverse PII types through user accounts, analytics, and platform interactions, so protecting enterprise data across accounts, integrations, and analytics environments matters:

-User Account Data: Usernames, passwords, profile information, and account preferences.
+User Account Data: Usernames, passwords, profile information, account preferences, and, in workplace platforms, employment information.

 Usage Analytics: Feature usage patterns, performance data, and interaction logs that reveal user behavior.